timdiels/sysintercept/README.rst

+In its current state it's more of a proof of concept and some ideas.
+I also haven't worked on it in years and probably won't any time soon.

 sysintercept allows you to intercept and modify win32 system calls done by a process. sysintercept provides a CLI.
 Aim is to allow rewriting paths, translating keyboard input, ... various things for improved compatibility.